 - 1. Providing a plain language summary of the policy to parents or persons in parental relation to students at the beginning of each school year and promoting the understanding of such a policy to students and their parents/persons in parental relation; - 2.
-Providing each teacher, at the beginning of the school year, or upon employment, with a copy of the policy; - 3.
-Providing copies of the policy to any other member of the community upon request; - 4.
+Providing each teacher, at the beginning of the school year, or upon employment, with a copy of the policy;

+- 3. Providing copies of the policy to any other member of the community upon request; - 4.
 Conducting a presentation at back to school night; and - 5.
 Including a summary of the policy in the school calendar.

-603.2 BOCES Barry Tech.
-Vocational Program, Westbury &/or BOCES LIHSA, Arts Program, Syosset ABSENCES
+603.2 BOCES ABSENCES - Barry Tech., Westbury and/or BOCES LIHSA, Syosset

-Students who attend BOCES Barry Tech., Vocational Program, Westbury &/or BOCES LIHSA, Arts Program, Syosset, do so at additional cost to the taxpayers of the district.
+Students who attend BOCES Barry Tech., Westbury, or BOCES LIHSA, Syosset, programs do so at additional cost to the taxpayers of the district.
 The purpose of this program is to provide the student with additional training and education to better prepare them for success in the future.
-It is the Board's wish that our students succeed and benefit from the many advantages offered through the BOCES Barry Tech., Vocational Program, &/or BOCES LIHSA, Arts Program.
-Therefore, the following truancy guidelines are to be followed by our students attending BOCES Barry Tech., Vocational Program, Westbury &/or BOCES LIHSA, Arts Program, Syosset.
+It is the Board's wish that our students succeed and benefit from the many advantages offered through the BOCES Barry Tech., Westbury, and BOCES LIHSA, Syosset, programs.
+Therefore, the following truancy guidelines are to be followed by our students attending BOCES Barry Tech., Westbury, and/or BOCES LIHSA, Syosset, programs.

-1. Students who are known to be illegally absent from BOCES Barry Tech., Vocational Program &/or BOCES LIHSA, Arts Program, will be subject to withdrawal from such programs.

-2. Students who are absent from BOCES Barry Tech., Vocational Program, &/or BOCES LIHSA, Arts Program, but are found in the school building will be deemed to be truant from BOCES Barry Tech., Vocational Program, &/or BOCES LIHSA, Arts Program.
+- 1. Students who are known to be illegally absent from BOCES Barry Tech., Westbury, and/or BOCES LIHSA, Syosset, programs will be subject to withdrawal from such programs. - 2.
+Students who are absent from BOCES Barry Tech., Westbury, or BOCES LIHSA, Syosset, programs, but are found in the school building will be deemed to be truant from BOCES.
 These students will be placed in a study hall or the ISS room until the end of the regular school day.